ironbarkscripts/community_service/readme.md

 ## Installation

-1. Drop `kg_communityservice` into your resources folder.
+1. Drop `community_service` into your resources folder.
 2. Add to `server.cfg`, after your framework and `ox_lib`:
    ```
-   ensure kg_communityservice
+   ensure community_service
    ```
 3. Start your server.
 Database tables are created automatically on first run.